influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/relativestrengthindex.md

 ## Parameters

 ### n
-The sample size of the algorithm.
+The number of values to use to calculate the RSI.

 _**Data type:** Integer_